 How the Cold Drawing Process Works

-In the cold drawing process Hot Roll Steel is pulled through carbide dies which have been contoured to the exact shape of the part you need.
+During the steel cold drawing process, Hot Roll Steel is pulled through carbide dies which have been contoured to the exact shape of the part you need.
 The drawing process reduces the size of the material and can change the shape.
 Several passes may be required through smaller and smaller dies depending on the final shape, or the complexity of the finished product.

 Why consider the cold drawn profiles?

 - Are you sick of watching your valuable equipment perform non-value-added machine steps?

 - If you are wasting machine time creating scrap instead of finished parts.